Today’s review, Shangri-La at The Shard, is by Benjamin Black, who is an avid luxury travel fan and will be doing occasional reviews for TLFL.

 I booked a Deluxe City View room and was offered a complimentary upgrade to a Premier thanks to Amex, but I decided to splurge and pay a bit extra for an Iconic Room and was allocated one on the 45th floor.

-This is the highest category room before the suites and whilst a bit smaller than the Premier room I saw, it is surrounded on three sides by windows, offering incredibly views of the City, Westminster, and Canary Wharf through floor to ceiling windows.
+This is the highest category room before the suites in Shangri-La at The Shard and whilst a bit smaller than the Premier room I saw, it is surrounded on three sides by windows, offering incredibly views of the City, Westminster, and Canary Wharf through floor to ceiling windows.
 This is basically what you are paying for when you stay here.
 The touch of a button lowers the blinds and blacks out the room.

 It was interesting that the upgrade also got me an additional extra – a view into other peoples’ rooms and from theirs into mine.
 If my hotel neighbours are reading this review, next time I’ll be charging and you’re very welcome!